-Mainly it was just hard fitting it in at times Also the unexpected things brought real Joanne had lots of problems with training, which highlights.
-When we did Scarfell we ended up meant she only completed one peak in the taking one of the 'hard routes', via a waterfall end.
+Mainly it was just hard fitting it in at times Joanne had lots of problems with training, which meant she only completed one peak in the end.
 That took real guts though.
-She caught a and then scrambling up the mountainside for an virus five weeks before the challenge.
-She had hour or so.
-It was a beautiful day though and vertigo, was housebound for two weeks, unable guite stunning, and that scramble really was a to stand or eat, and lost all her fitness.
-When highlight of the whole trip. she was building up her strength, her daughter broke her collar bone so Jo's training really How did it feel to finish? suffered.
+She caught a virus five weeks before the challenge.
+She had vertigo, was housebound for two weeks, unable to stand or eat, and lost all her fitness.
+When she was building up her strength, her daughter broke her collar bone so Jo's training really suffered.
 We're so proud she managed Ben Nevis.
-It took 11.5 hours, but her determination To be honest, we felt a bit lost and thought 'now was inspirational, even though there were points what shall we do?'
-We were inspired though by the level of fitness we'd achieved in six months. when we thought we are not going to get off this It was an intense experience being together, but mountain. we'd definitely do it again.
-Now we are looking For Sue, the high point was discovering cycling. for the next challenge.
-We are thinking of a She now cycles a 30 mile round trip to work and cycling trip!
+It took 11.5 hours, but her determination was inspirational, even though there were points when we thought we are not going to get off this mountain.

-back every day and loves it!
+For Sue, the high point was discovering cycling.
+She now cycles a 30 mile round trip to work and back every day and loves it!